sozi-projects/Sozi/www/content/pages/en/tutorial-first.md

 Add frames and edit their properties
 ------------------------------------

-Click on the "+" button at the bottom left of the window.
+Click on the *+* button at the bottom left of the window.
 This will create a new untitled frame.
-In the screenshot below, we have changed the frame title to "First".
+In the screenshot below, we have changed the frame title to *First*.

-Notice that the field "SVG element" has been automatically filled with the Id of the selected rectangle ("rect3816" in our example).
+Notice that the field *SVG element* has been automatically filled with the Id of the selected rectangle (`rect3816` in our example).
-If you want to change the SVG element attached to a given frame, you can edit the "SVG element" field manually or, after selecting another rectangle in Inkscape, use the "Paste" icon on the left.
+If you want to change the SVG element attached to a given frame, you can edit the *SVG element* field manually or, after selecting another rectangle in Inkscape, use the *Paste* icon on the left.

 ![The frame editor](|filename|/images/tutorial-first/sozi-tutorial-screenshot-07.png)

-Close the presentation editor using the "OK" button.
+Close the presentation editor using the *OK* button.
 In the main window of Inkscape, select the other three rectangles (holding the Shift key), following the order of the presentation.

 ![The frame editor](|filename|/images/tutorial-first/sozi-tutorial-screenshot-08.png)

-Open the presentation editor again, and press the "+" button three times.
+Open the presentation editor again, and press the *+* button three times.
 It will create three new frames using the three selected rectangles.

 ![The frame editor](|filename|/images/tutorial-first/sozi-tutorial-screenshot-09.png)